IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 ### Instantiate

-* And then instantiate it on the channel by clicking on `+ Instantiate` and choose `mychannel`.
-Select `auction@0.0.1 Installed`.

 * Under **Smart Contracts** you will see a section that says **Instantiated**.
 Click on `+ Instantiate`.

-* The extension will then ask you which channel to instantiate the smart contract on – choose `mychannel`.

 * The extension will then ask you which contract and version to instantiate — choose `auction@0.0.1`.

 * The extension will then ask you which function to call — type in `instantiate`

+* The extension will then ask you do you want to use a provide a private data collect configuration file? - Click on `no`.

 * Next, it will ask you for the arguments.
 There are none, so just hit enter.